 Sharon Van Dyck brings more than 25 years of experience in civil litigation to FMJ, at both the trial and appellate court levels.
-Her expertise in complex motion and appellate practice extends not only to the Minnesota courts, but also to federal appellate courts around the country.
+Her experience in complex motion and appellate practice extends not only to the Minnesota courts, but also to federal appellate courts around the country.
 A well-known appellate advocate, Sharon has briefed and argued more than 100 appeals on behalf of her clients.

 Understanding that appeals are won or lost based on how a case is presented in the trial court, Sharon has extensive experience working as part of a trial team.
 Working side by side with lead trial lawyers, Sharon brings an appellate perspective to the process of formulating legal strategy, selecting winning legal arguments, and briefing and arguing the inevitable motions that position a case to succeed at both the trial and appellate levels.
 She understands the interplay between legal analysis and in-depth factual evidence, making her a powerful asset before and during trial, as well as on appeal.